Demna (designer): Career

 In 2006, Demna collaborated with Walter van Beirendonck on his men’s collections.

 In 2009, Demna opened a showroom in Antwerp with Yuima Nakazato and Mikio Sakabe.
 Demna joined Maison Martin Margiela, where he was responsible for women’s collections until 2013.
 In 2013, he was appointed senior designer of women’s ready-to-wear collections at Louis Vuitton, initially under Marc Jacobs and briefly under Nicolas Ghesquière.

 Together with his brother Guram Gvasalia, Demna launched the brand Vetements in 2014, along with a small group of anonymous friends, displaying their work in small gay clubs in Paris.
 Demna has said that his original purpose with the brand was to subvert the high fashion status quo.
 Vetements’ first women’s ready-to-wear collection was presented at Paris Fashion Week in 2014.
 The brothers were nominated for the LVMH’s Young Fashion Designer Prize after producing 3 collections.

 In 2015, Demna became the creative director of Balenciaga, succeeding Alexander Wang.
 During Demna's ten year tenure at Balenciaga, revenues grew close to $2 billion from an estimated $390 million.

 In 2019, Demna departed Vetements to pursue new artistic ventures, having accomplished his goals with the company, telling Highsnobiety that he had "accomplished [his] mission of a conceptualist and design innovator."

+In January 2020, it was announced that Demna will revive Balenciaga's haute couture operation, establishing a dedicated team at the house's historic salon at 10 Avenue George V. His debut, originally scheduled for July 2020, was postponed because of the COVID-19 pandemic.
+On 7 July 2021, he presented Balenciaga's 50th couture collection, marking the house's return to couture after Cristóbal Balenciaga closed his atelier in 1968.